 SECTION 2 NOMINATION AND SCHEDULING

 2.1.
 First of the Month Nominations.
 Owner will submit in writing to Gatherer, by facsimile or electronically in the form requested by Gatherer, its total estimated quantities of Gas in Mcf and MMBtu per Day to be delivered to Gatherer at each Receipt Point and redelivered by Gatherer at the Delivery Point(s) under this Agreement by 9:00 A.M.
 C.T. on the earlier of the date that is five (5) Business Days prior to the beginning of the delivery Month or the first Business Day prior to the earliest deadline for first-of-the-month nominations of the downstream pipeline(s).
+This nomination requirement shall be waived during such time as the Gas Purchase Agreement is in effect and controlling.

 2.2.
 Mid-Month Nominations.
 Owner shall submit changes to its first-of-the-month nominations in writing to Gatherer, by facsimile or electronically, no later than 9:00 a.m.
 C.T., five Days prior to the scheduled Day of flow.
 Owner shall notify Gatherer of daily downstream nomination changes by 9:00 a.m.
 Central Time on the day prior to the change.